zhalvorsen/caliptra-mcu-sw/docs/src/dot.md

 @enduml
 ```

 State transitions require fuse burning, which is performed by ROM/FMC (not RT) for security reasons.
-The Ownership_RAM is used to communicate the desired state change from RT to ROM/FMC.
+The Ownership_Storage is used to communicate the desired state change from RT to ROM/FMC.

 ### State Transition Protocol

 **Executed by ROM/FMC on boot:**

-1. Check Ownership_RAM for desired DOT_FUSE_ARRAY state
+1. Check Ownership_Storage for desired DOT_FUSE_ARRAY state
 2. Verify desired state is exactly (n+1) where n is current state
 3. **If transition from EVEN to ODD (LOCK/DISABLE):**
    - Read DOT_BLOB from storage